 Christopher Criqui is a 2017 alum of IslandWood's graduate program in Education for Environment and Community.
-Today, he works as a Staff Instructor with the School Overnight Program and supervises the Staff Instructor Team.
+Today, he works as a Staff Instructor with our School Overnight Program and supervises the Staff Instructor Team.
 We caught up with Criqui, who goes by his last name, to hear about his decision to enroll at IslandWood and how the program has influenced his professional path and teaching practice.

 What drew you to the IslandWood graduate program?

 The IslandWood program combines so many of the things that I am passionate about—nature, working with kids, social justice.

 I was born and raised in a small town.
 However, at the time that I was researching graduate programs, I was living in Seattle—my first time living in a city.
 Although urban life was incredibly transformative, I wanted to go somewhere a bit smaller.
 Settling just across the Sound to a cabin in the woods felt like the perfect move for me.

 What were you hoping to gain from the program when you decided to enroll?

 Before enrolling as a grad at IslandWood, I worked as a tutor for two years in Federal Way Public Schools through AmeriCorps.
 As my second term of service was ending, I needed a next step.
 IslandWood seemed like a good opportunity to get more training as an educator (I’ve been teaching ever since I graduated from college).

 Did it influence your career goals?
 How?